joseeden/All-Things-DevOps/pages/030-Security/030-Asymmetric-Encryption.md

 **Use Cases**:
 - Often used to set up shared encryption keys.
+- Used when setting up VPN tunnels or other encryption tunnels.
 - Applied in SSL/TLS, IPsec, and VPNs.

 **How It Works**: